 A Chinese property company has pledged to build South Africa a new financial hub.
-Shanghai Zendai have unveiled plans to transform Modderfontein, a manufacturing district in eastern Johannesburg, into a multi-use financial center “on par with cities like New York… or Hong Kong,” said Zendai chairman Dai Zhikang.
+Shanghai Zendai has unveiled plans to transform Modderfontein, a manufacturing district in eastern Johannesburg, into a multi-use financial centre “on par with cities like New York… or Hong Kong,” said Zendai chairman Dai Zhikang.
 The firm said it will spend about $7.8 billion on the development over the next 15 years.

 Published with acknowledgement to Lily Kuo @lilkuo.
 Source: www.qz.com/144216